Extending simple monotone drawings: Introduction

 \subsection{Drawings on a cylinder}

 A cylinder can be represented as the surface $S^1 \times \mathbb{R}$ embedded in $\mathbb{R}^3$, where $S^1$ is the unit circle in the $xy$-plane.
 A simple curve $\gamma$ on the cylinder is \emph{cylindrically monotone} if $\gamma$ intersects every line parallel to the $z$-axis at most once.
-A finite system of circular arcs on the circle $S^1$ is \emph{normal} if no pair of the arcs covers the whole circle~\cite{LS09_circular}.
+A finite system of circular arcs on the circle $S^1$ is \emph{normal} if no pair of arcs covers the whole circle~\cite{LS09_circular}.
 An arrangement of cylindrically monotone pseudosegments is \emph{normal} if the projections of its curves to $S^1$ form a normal system of circular arcs.
-Drawings of complete graphs whose edges are cylindrically monotone have also been called \emph{angularly monotone}~\cite{FR13_disjoint}, and \emph{strongly c-monotone}~\cite{AOV23_hamiltonian} if the edges form a normal arrangement.
+Drawings of graphs whose edges are cylindrically monotone have also been called \emph{angularly monotone}~\cite{FR13_disjoint}, and in the case when the edges form a normal arrangement they have also been called \emph{strongly c-monotone}~\cite{AOV23_hamiltonian}.